danielhenriquee/Data-Structures/README.md

 # Data Structures
 Data Structures developed for educational purposes - 2024/1

-This repository contains generic (template-based) implementations of fundamental data structures.
+This repository contains generic (template-based) implementations of fundamental data structures in C++.
+Each type of data structure is organized into its own folder.
 The main goal is to serve as educational material and a base library for academic projects, facilitating practical study and application of ADT concepts.

 **Contents**
+- Lists
   - staticList.h
   - linkedList.h
   - doublyLinkedList.h
+- Queues
   - staticQueue.h
   - linkedQueue.h
   - doublyLinkedQueue.h
+- Stacks
   - staticStack.h
   - linkedStack.h
   - doublyLinkedStack.h
+- Trees
   - avlTree.h

 **Features**
-- Generic implementations for different data types
+- Generic implementations with templates (support for different data types)
-- Exception handling for error control (e.g., underflow, overflow)
+- Exception handling for error control (underflow, overflow, invalid access)
-- Static structures with fixed size and dynamic ones with dynamic memory allocation
+- Static (fixed-size) and dynamic (pointer-based) versions
-- Standard methods: insertion, removal, state checks (empty, full), destruction
+- Standard operations: insertion, removal, state checks (empty, full), destruction
 - Sorting algorithms (bubble sort and quicksort) implemented for static and dynamic lists
 - Clean, modular, and well-organized code for easy understanding and reuse